piotrwitek/typesafe-actions/README.md

 ## Tutorial

-To highlight the benefits of type inference leveraged in this solution, let me show you how to handle the most common use-cases found in Redux Architecture:
+To showcase the power of **type-safety** provided by this library, let me show you how to build a typical todo app in a type-safe Redux Architecture:

+Here is a link to completed todo-app in codesandbox:

-### create union type of actions (a.k.a. `RootAction`)
+### start with creating actions (a.k.a. `RootAction`)

 ```ts
 import { buildAction, ActionsUnion } from 'typesafe-actions';